 About Our Dividend Growth Newsletter

-At Valuentum, we seek to deliver to our subscribers the best investment ideas.
-And our Dividend Growth Newsletter does just that for income investors.
-We provide the following in each edition of our monthly newsletter:
+At Valuentum, we seek to deliver to members our best dividend growth ideas, and our Dividend Growth Newsletter does just that for dividend growth investors.
+We provide the following with either a Silver, Gold, or Platinum membership, which includes the monthly Dividend Growth Newsletter, released on the 1st of each month:

 The Benefits of Dividend Growth Investing

-History has revealed that the best performing stocks during the previous decades have been those that shelled out ever-increasing cash to shareholders in the form of dividends.
-In a recent study, S&P 500 stocks that initiated dividends or grew them over time registered roughly a 9.6% annualized return since 1972 (through 2010), while stocks that did not pay out dividends or cut them performed poorly over the same time period.
+History has revealed that some of the best performing stocks during the previous decades have been those that shelled out ever-increasing cash to shareholders in the form of dividends.
+In a recent study by Ned Davis Research, S&P 500 stocks that initiated dividends or grew them over time registered roughly a 9.6% annualized return since 1972 (through 2010), while stocks that did not pay out dividends or cut them performed poorly over the same time period.

 Such analysis is difficult to ignore, and we believe investors may be well-rewarded in future periods by finding the best dividend-growth stocks out there.
-As such, we've developed a rigorous dividend investment methodology that uncovers firms that not only have the safest dividends but also ones that are poised to grow them long into the future.
+As such, we've developed a rigorous dividend growth investment methodology that helps to uncover firms that not only have the strongest dividends but also ones that are poised to grow them long into the future.

 How did we do this?
 Well, first of all, we scoured our stock universe for firms that have cut their dividends in the past to uncover the major drivers behind the dividend cut.
-This is what we found out: The major reasons why firms cut their dividend had to do with preserving cash in the midst of a secular or cyclical downturn in demand for their products/services or when faced with excessive leverage (how much debt they held on their respective balance sheets).
+This is what we found out: The major reasons why firms cut their dividend had to do with preserving cash amid a secular or cyclical downturn in demand for their products/services or when faced with excessive leverage (how much debt they held on their respective balance sheets) during tightening credit markets.

 The Importance of Forward-Looking Dividend Analysis

-Most dividend analysis that we’ve seen out there is backward-looking – meaning it rests on what the firm has done in the past.
+Most dividend analysis that we’ve seen out there is primarily backward-looking--meaning it rests on what the firm has done in the past.
 Although analyzing historical trends is important, we think assessing what may happen in the future is even more important.
 The S&P 500 Dividend Aristocrat List, or a grouping of firms that have raised their dividends for the past 25 years, is a great example of why backward-looking analysis can be painful.
-One only has to look over the past few years to see the removal of such big names from the Dividend Aristocrat List like General Electric (GE) and Pfizer (PFE) to understand that backward-looking analysis is hardly worth your time.
-After all, you’re investing for the future, so the future is all you should care about.
+One only has to look over the past few years to see the removal of well-known names from the Dividend Aristocrat list (including General Electric and Pfizer) to understand that backward-looking analysis is only part of the story.
+After all, you’re investing for the future, so the future is what you should care about more.

 We want to find the stocks that will increase their dividends for 25 years into the future, not use a rear-view mirror to build a portfolio of names that may already be past their prime dividend growth years.
-The Valuentum Dividend Cushion™ measures just how safe the dividend is in the future.
-It considers the firm’s net cash on its balance sheet and adds that to its forecasted future free cash flows and divides that sum by the firm’s future expected dividend payments.
-At its core, it tells investors whether the firm has enough cash to pay out its dividends in the future, while considering its debt load.
-If a firm has a Valuentum Dividend Cushion™ above 1, it can cover its dividend, but if it falls below 1, trouble may be on the horizon.
+The Valuentum Dividend Cushion™ ratio measures just how strong the dividend payment is in the future.
+It considers the company’s net cash on its balance sheet (cash and cash equivalents less debt) and adds that to its forecasted future free cash flows (cash flow from operations less capital expenditures) and divides that sum by the firm’s future expected cash dividend payments.
+At its core, the measure tells investors whether the company has enough cash to pay out its dividends in the future, while considering its debt load.
+If a company has a Valuentum Dividend Cushion™ ratio above 1, it generally can cover its dividend on the basis of our estimates, but if it falls below 1, trouble may be on the horizon.

 It takes time to accumulate wealth through dividends, so dividend growth investing requires a long-term perspective.
-As a result, we assess the long-term future growth potential of a firm’s dividend.
-And we don’t just take management’s word for what they will do with their dividend.
-Instead, we dive into the financial statements and make our own forecasts of the future to see if what they’re saying is actually achievable.
-We use our Valuentum Dividend Cushion™ as a way to judge the capacity for management to raise its dividend – how much cushion it has – and we couple that assessment with the firm’s dividend track record, or management’s willingness to raise the dividend.
+We assess the long-term future growth potential of a firm’s dividend, and we don’t take management’s word for it.
+Instead, we dive into the financial statements and make our own forecasts of the future to see if what management is saying is actually achievable.
+We use the Valuentum Dividend Cushion™ ratio as a way to judge the capacity for management to raise its dividend – how much cushion it has – and we couple that assessment with the firm’s dividend track record, or management’s willingness to raise the dividend.

-What are the Dividend Ideas We Seek to Deliver to You in Our Newsletter?
+What Are the Ideas We Seek to Deliver in the Dividend Growth Newsletter?

-First of all, we’re looking for stocks with dividend yields that are greater than the average of the S&P 500, or about 2% (but preferably north of 3%).
-This excludes many names, but we think such a cutoff eliminates firms whose dividend streams aren’t yet large enough to generate sufficient income.
-Second, we’re looking for firms that register an 'EXCELLENT' or 'GOOD' rating on our scale for both safety and future potential growth.
-And third, we’re looking for firms that have a relatively lower risk of capital loss, as measured by our estimate of the company’s fair value.
+First, we’re looking for stocks with annual dividend yields that are greater than the average of the S&P 500, or about 2% (but preferably north of 3%).
+This excludes many companies, but we think such a cutoff eliminates stocks whose dividend streams aren’t yet large enough to generate sufficient income.
+Second, we’re looking for companies that register an 'EXCELLENT' or 'GOOD' rating on our scale for both safety and future potential dividend growth.
+And third, we’re looking for stocks that have a relatively lower risk of capital loss, as measured by our estimate of the company’s fair value.
+We strongly prefer dividend growth gems that are underpriced.

 About Our Name